Open Knowledge Format (OKF): What It Is and How to Adopt It

 | You can assign domain owners and governance | Nobody owns freshness or access decisions |

-Our recommendation in July 2026: run a bounded, reversible pilot.
+Our recommendation in August 2026: run a bounded, reversible pilot.
 Pick 20–50 concepts, one owner group, one agent use case, and one measurable workflow.
-Keep the source material intact.
+Use the v0.2 provenance and freshness fields where they answer a real operating question, and keep the source material intact.
 If the format changes, Markdown and YAML are cheap to migrate; if the pilot fails, the curated documents still have value.

 Frequently Asked Questions